zr1z/zr1z/README.md

 # 💫 About Me:
-I'm currently developing RCS Trucking, a TruckersMP Virtual Trucking Company (VTC) dedicated to providing a realistic and engaging experience for all trucking enthusiasts.
-So far, i have created the [Website](https://rcsvtc.co.uk/) and the Discord bot which can be found within our server.
+I'm the CEO and developer of RCS Trucking, a TruckersMP Virtual Trucking Company (VTC) dedicated to providing a realistic and engaging experience for all trucking enthusiasts.
+I have created our [website](https://rcsvtc.co.uk/) and developed a Discord bot for our server.
+Additionally, I also work on various coding projects on the side.

 # 💻 Tech Stack:
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)